Baking Bread, Pastry, Cakes and Biscuits

 Core ideas you must understand for this topic

-• Effective communication: Developing verbal, non-verbal, and written communication skills for the workplace, including active listening, clear expression, and appropriate use of formal language.
+• Effective communication: Understanding verbal, non-verbal, and written communication skills, including active listening, clear speaking, and professional email etiquette.

 Learning Objectives